How to warp a gradient in Photoshop

 Choosing a warp style preset

-In the Warp Text dialog box, click on the Style option, which by default is set to None:
+In the Warp Text dialog box, click the Style drop down and choose Arch.

 Choosing the Arch shape from the Style menu in the Warp Text dialog box.